Skip to main content

 Almost no one wakes up one morning and decides to become addicted to fentanyl.
 In our admissions office, the pathways we see repeat themselves with painful regularity.
 The first is legitimate pain management — a sports injury, a car accident, a C-section, or an oral surgery that led to a prescription, then tolerance, then dependence, then a cutoff that pushed the person toward the street supply.
 The second is counterfeit pills purchased on Snapchat, Instagram, or from a classmate, marketed as Percocet, Xanax, or Adderall but pressed with fentanyl.
 The third, and most heartbreaking, is cross-contamination, where fentanyl is mixed into cocaine, methamphetamine, or heroin and the person using has no idea they have just taken an opioid.

-For Families: Understanding Addiction as a Disease, Not a Choice
+For Families: Understanding Opioid Use Disorder as a Disease, Not a Choice

 When a person uses fentanyl repeatedly, the brain adapts in measurable ways.
 The reward system becomes dulled, so ordinary pleasures like food, conversation, and sex stop registering.
 The stress system becomes hypersensitive, which is why withdrawal feels unbearable and why small stressors can trigger overwhelming cravings.
 The prefrontal cortex — the part of the brain responsible for planning, judgment, and impulse control — becomes less able to override those cravings.
 Understanding this biology helps families stop asking, “Why can’t they just stop?” and start asking the more useful question: “What treatment does my loved one need to heal this brain disease?”